Maysville’s Historic Transparent Pie

 Pecan Pie – contains sugar, eggs, vanilla, butter, corn syrup, and pecans, see my recipe for Southern Pecan Pie.

 Chess Pie – Some recipes contain sugar, eggs, butter, vinegar, cornmeal, and vanilla.
 Other recipes don’t call for cornmeal or vinegar, but flour instead.
 Then there are recipes that call for cornmeal but no vinegar.
 And let’s not forget, the recipes that call for a little milk.
 It’s no wonder there’s a lot of confusion when it comes to Chess Pie, and Chess Pie looks very much like Transparent Pie.
 See my recipe for Classic Chess Pie.

-Transparent Pie – contains sugar, eggs, butter, vanilla and whipping cream.
+Transparent Pie – contains sugar, eggs, butter, flour, vanilla and whipping cream.

 I’ve been making all three of these pies for many years or I would probably be confused more than anyone.
 Now let me tell ya about Transparent Pie…